organization-supply/organization.supply/hugo/content/features/products.md

 ---

-Add & remove products and keep track of inventory with simple to use interface
+Add & remove products and keep track of inventory with simple to use interface.
+Add metadata to create reports for example the running inventory value or a total overview of the current monetary value of your products.